Hornbill Compliance

 In terms of HIPAA Hornbill operates as a 'Business Associate' outlined under definition in the HIPAA, and is subject to the following controls (Note that this is not a definitive list of the measures taken to ensure your data is safe, but merely the controls required to meet the definition of 'Business Associate'):

 Administrative Safeguards (HIPAA 164.308).
 Hornbill in compliance with ISO27001,ISO27018 and GDPR has already been fully audited to show that we have implemented policies to ensure appropriate assignment of data access permissions and proper movement and handling of that data.
-The policies are available via wiki.hornbill.com/ISO and are reviewed annually.
+The policies are available via docs.hornbill.com and are reviewed annually.
 Data security training which includes HIPAA training is undertaken annually for all staff (Not just those who deal with data).
 All employees (regardless of status or ability to access to data) must undertake a security screening to BS7858:2012 standard.
 This includes, Proof of identity, Proof of residence, References, A copy of their police record, A statement of financial status, A history of all employment (going back five years or to 12 years’ old, whichever occurs first).

 Physical Safeguards (HIPAA 164.310).
 Hornbills architecture (Both physical and software) ensure that private data is kept private.
 Again, under ISO27018 this is audited externally every 12 months to ensure that all strict controls are followed.
 Access to Hornbill facilities are all controlled with 24-hour security and strict access control.
 All our data centers are SOC 2 TYPE II and SOC 3 TYPE II certified and all have 24 hours monitoring, advanced fire protection systems, uninterruptible power and internet redundancy.
 Annual audit of the data centers and Hornbills security plan, disaster recovery plan, and contingency plans are in place.

 Technical Safeguards (HIPAA 164.312).
 To protect private or sensitive data, Hornbill follows strict documented polices that cover all aspects of our service delivery (Failure to follow these processes will result in termination) and these therefore ensure full logging of all actions via audit trail (Not just from end user but also administration), verified backups (and audit of any attempts to restore), full encryption and security.
-A list of processes\polices in force is available via wiki.hornbill.com (see https://wiki.hornbill.com/index.php/ISO:Operations amongst others).
+A list of processes\polices in force is available via docs.hornbill.com (see https://docs.hornbill.com/hornbill-cloud/iso/operations amongst others).

 Hornbill is registered under European Data Protection rules with the Information Commissioners Office as a Tier 1 data processor.
 Registration is a legal requirement that ensures we are identified as a data processor by the ICO.
 Our current registration certificates are here: